 “The focus of the holiday is to gather together family and friends to remember and pray for those who have passed away,” reads a SDBA press release.
 “The celebration occurs in the first days of November of each year, and coincides with the Catholic Holidays of All Saints’ Day and All Souls’ Day.
 Traditions include building private altars, or ofrendas, honoring the deceased, using sugar skulls, marigolds, and the favorite foods and beverages of the departed – and visiting the graves of the loved ones with these as gifts.”

-In 2015, many local restaurants, churches, community centers and shops carry on the tradition of building and hosting their own private altars.
-A traditional procession takes place at Clark Park, and artist workshops are dispersed throughout the community.
-You can find a list of participating destinations and opportune time frames to visit their ofrendas on Southwest Detroit’s website, starting Oct.
-26, under Day of the Dead.
+Keep an eye on the website, where closer to the event you can find a list of participating destinations and opportune time frames and dates to visit their ofrendas on Southwest Detroit’s website, listed under Day of the Dead.

 The celebration is free to the public.
 Come check out the ofrendas and local restaurants!